alexsylvian/twilight-zone-alpha/README.md

 ## Installation

-To use, clone the github package and run 'explorer.exe twilight.html' in the terminal.
-Use the JSON server [(found here)](https://www.npmjs.com/package/json-server) to initialize the db.json.
+To use, clone the github package and cd into the file, and run 'explorer.exe twilight.html' in the terminal.
+Use the JSON server [(found here)](https://www.npmjs.com/package/json-server) to initialize the db.json by running json-server --watch db.json.

 ## Usage